ilios/user-guide/schools/vocabularies.md

 ## Activate / Deactivate Vocabulary Terms

-It is easy in Ilios to deactivate any Vocabulary Term that may no longer be in use.
+It is easy in Ilios to deactivate any Vocabulary Term that may no longer be in use or activate a term if that is the action needed.

 By default, they are saved in an "Active" state so they can be used immediately in the application.